 9:30 am.. to 3:00 p.m. (by appointment only, drive-ups without an appointment will be turned away)

-How: As of April 17, testing is now available to anyone.
+How: Testing is available to anyone.
 You do not have to be exhibiting any symptoms.
 However, you must have an appointment to be tested.
-You can make an appointment by calling (800) 945-6171 (with or without symptoms) or online for testing at Diamond Stadium at www.projectbaseline.com/study/covid-19 (must have symptoms and successfully be screened online).
+You can make an appointment by calling (800) 945-6171 (with or without symptoms) or online for testing at www.rivcoph.org/coronavirus/testing. .

 Road Closures & Levee Access: